swfisher/TMCLearnToCode/week9/README.md

-# Week 7: Functions, Arrays, and Objects Review
+# Week 9: Mastering the First Four Chapters Con't

 ## Class Plan
 * Greetings &amp; Introductions
-* Fully Reconstruct Lycanthrope's Log Example as a Group.
+* Revist any topics from the book that folks want to look at.
 * Independent Problem Solving.
-Solve Remaining End of Chapter Problems from Chapter 3 and 4.
+Solve Remaining End of Chapter Problems from Chapter 1-4.
-* Go over homework and topics for chapter 5.
 * Logistics Questions and Wrap-up

 ## Homework Reading